 - We offer helper sessions for parents to come in and help.

 Walk to school - To encourage active travel to and from nursery we take part in regular walk to nursery schemes & incentives.
+We display 5-min walking zones in the setting and on our Facebook page ti=o support parents to make healthy choices.

 Other policies that support this one are;